objects-to-data-group/Sub-scripts/README.md

 This script draws information from the NY-Times article-search API.

-It defines the total number of news-items hidden within the dataset that is attached to the API.
+It defines the total number of news-items kept within the dataset that is attached to the API.

-It defines the total number of front-page articles within the dataset that is attached to the API.
+It defines the total number of front-page articles kept within the dataset that is attached to the API.

-It defines the total number of 1850's news-items hidden within the dataset that is attached to the API.
+It defines the total number of 1850's news-items kept within the dataset that is attached to the API.

-It defines the total number of 1850's front-page articles within the dataset that is attached to the API.
+It defines the total number of 1850's front-page articles kept within the dataset that is attached to the API.

 It prints the results into the command-line interface.